kdoctor-io/kdoctor/docs/usage/netdns.md

         testIPv6: test DNS server IPv6 address and request is type AAAA.

+        serviceName: Specify the name of the DNS to be tested
+*
-        serviceNamespaceName: Specify the namespace and name of the DNS to be tested, do not fill in the default test cluster for all DNS servers
+        serviceNamespace: Specify the namespace of the DNS to be tested

       protocol: Specify request protocol,Optional value udp，tcp，tcp-tls,default udp.

-* spec.success: define the success condition of the task result
+* spec.expect: define the success condition of the task result

   meanAccessDelayInMs: mean access delay in MS, if the actual delay is bigger than this, it results to be failure